ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 {% hint style="info" %}
 Note:

 In order to protect your machine from material that may be illegal in your country, you should use a content policy when mining Arweave.
-Content policies can be generated using the [Shepherd tool](https://github.com/shepherd-media-classifier/shepherd).
+Content policies can be generated using the [**_Shepherd tool_**](https://github.com/shepherd-media-classifier/shepherd).
 Shepherd allows you to create your own content policies for the content that you would like to store on your Arweave node, abiding by your moral and legal requirements.

 In order to help you get started quickly, @ArweaveTeam provides an NSFW content filter which you can load by adding the following to your Arweave start command:&#x20;